-Founded in 2006, Blending Spectrum is a community-based programme that engages and trains young people as volunteers and peer educators to work with children and adolescents between ages 5-17 from low resource neighborhoods.
+Blending Spectrum, literally meaning "people from different walks coming together to realise a common ground with one another", is a community based programme that engages and trains young people as volunteers and peer educators to work with children and adolescents between ages 5-17 from low resource neighborhoods.
 The programme builds rights-based, youth-led and enabling environments to develop children’s leadership and life skills to challenge gender inequality, reduce levels of violence and discrimination and develop practices that promote personal hygiene.

 Blending Spectrum has been working in Sunder Nagar Nursery (SNN), an unauthorized colony situated inside the Nizamuddin Basti, Delhi.
 Through Blending Spectrum, we try to do two things: